Islamic–Jewish relations

-Because Islam and Judaism share a common origin in the Middle East through Abraham, both are considered Abrahamic religions.
-There are many shared aspects between Judaism and Islam; Islam was strongly influenced by Judaism in its fundamental religious outlook, structure, jurisprudence and practice.
-Because of this similarity, as well as through the influence of Islamic culture and philosophy on the Jewish populations in the Muslim world, there has been considerable and continued physical, theological, and political overlap between the two faiths in the subsequent 1,400 years.
-Notably, the first Islamic Waqf was donated by a Jew, Rabbi Mukhayriq.
-And in 1027, a Jew, Samuel ibn Naghrillah, became top advisor and military general of the Taifa of Granada.
+Although the origins of Judaism go back to the time of the ancient Hebrews, it is considered to have started becoming a distinct religion in its own right in the Kingdom of Judah, where it developed as a strictly monotheistic outgrowth of Yahwism.
+Thus, with a difference of at least 2,000 years, Judaism and Islam share a common geographical origin in what is known today as the Middle East, with the former from the Southern Levant and the latter from the Hejaz.
+Additionally, both religions claim Abraham as their spiritual patriarch and are thereby classified as Abrahamic religions.
+Islam was strongly influenced by Judaism in its fundamental religious outlook, structure, jurisprudence, and practice.
+Because of this similarity, as well as through the influence of Islamic culture and philosophy on the Jewish populations in the Muslim world, there has been considerable and continued physical, theological, and political overlap between the two religions since Islam's founding.
+Notably, the first Islamic Waqf was donated by a Jew named Mukhayriq, who was a rabbi in the city of Medina.
+In 1027, the Jewish polymath Samuel ibn Naghrillah became top advisor and military general of the Taifa of Granada in the Muslim-controlled Iberian Peninsula.